saki1994/react-todo-app/README.md

 > Next: Render complete, active and all

 18. Render complete, Active and all - done
-> Next: Add style to rendered checked list
+> Next: Add style to rendered check list

+19. Add style to rendered check list - done
+> Next: Add Dark mode

  #### Remaining to do
  * Dark Mode
- * Render complete, active and all
  * Style drag and drop